bartlomiej-milosz/bartlomiej-milosz/README.md

+### About

-## 4 years of technical project delivery.
-Now building backend with Java and Spring
+Background in technical project delivery - 4 years of translating client requirements into specs, managing timelines, coordinating teams.
+Now studying CS at PJATK and building backend projects with Java and Spring.
+Looking for junior backend opportunities in Warsaw.

 ---